FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-communication.md

 Due to the feature's limitations described below, it will be removed in a future version.

 In order to prevent infinite redirection after getting back from a product page to the search results page, an internal `ff-no-redirect` flag is toggled after the first redirection takes place.
-With this flag toggled Web Components will not redirect the next search, even if there is only one record returned back from FACT-Finder.
+With this flag toggled Web Components will not redirect the next search, even if there is only one record returned back from FactFinder.
 However, the next search will not necessarily be the one that was issued after returning to the search results page.
 If the user provides an `ff-searchbox` component on the product page, the next search could also be issued from there.
 Single hit redirect in this case will not work because the `ff-no-redirect` flag is toggled on and as a result the user will land on the search result page.